April 27th.

 We began online life engaged solely in text and static images, and as

-bandwidth increases and appropriate software proliferates we start to
+bandwidth increases and appropriate software proliferates we start to get a

 fuller picture of each other by hearing and seeing (via video) each other.

-This is stating the obvious really, but I think it's almost as if now
+This is stating the obvious really, but I think it's almost as if now that

-the means are there we're grabbing the chance to move back to that mode
+the means are there we're grabbing the chance to move back to that mode of

 communication that we turn to instinctively - talking to each other.